Connect with us

 6. ASEXUAL

 Someone who is asexual experiences little to no sexual attraction.
 Similarly, many asexual people still have a libido and might experience sexual desire.
-An asexual person might want to have sex for plenty reasons, including:
+An asexual person might want to have sex for plenty of reasons, including:

 -to satisfy their libido